burtonrj/CytoPy/docs/source/data.rst

 A **Subject** contains all the metadata related to one individual patient/mouse/cell-line (some biological 'subject').
 The **Subject** document is dynamic, that is, we can add any variables we like.
 In addition to this, there are special embedded documents that can be added to a **Subject**.
 Multiple embedded documents can be added for each:

-* Bug - each **Bug** document details a single microbiological isolate related to the associated subject e.g. if a patient had bacterial pneumonia and *Pseudomonas aeroginosa* had been isolated, you can add a **Bug** document detailing this event (see cytopy.data.subject.Bug)
+* Bug - each **Bug** document details a single microbiological isolate related to the associated subject e.g. if a patient had bacterial pneumonia and *Pseudomonas aeroginosa* had been isolated, you can add a **Bug** document detailing this event (see CytoPy.data.subject.Bug)
-* Drug - each **Drug** document details the name of a drug administrated, the initiation data, and the end date (see cytopy.data.subject.Drug)
+* Drug - each **Drug** document details the name of a drug administrated, the initiation data, and the end date (see CytoPy.data.subject.Drug)
-* Biology - each **Biology** document details some biological measurement (see cytopy.data.subject.Biology)
+* Biology - each **Biology** document details some biological measurement (see CytoPy.data.subject.Biology)

 The purpose of these embedded documents is that some metadata is complicated; a subject can have multiple bacterial isolates, many drugs administrated, or many other biological measurements taken.
 To be able to suitably associate this metadata to our single cell data in exploratory analysis, we must account for this.

 An example of creating a **Subject** with two bacterial isolates and some biology::

-	from cytopy.data.subject import Subject, Bug, Biology, Drug
+	from CytoPy.data.subject import Subject, Bug, Biology, Drug

 	bugs = [Bug(org_name='staph', gram_status='positive'),
 		Bug(org_name='e.coli', gram_status='negative')]